 A little fancy

-Well, now you have one more delicious way to use up that fresh sage!
-You might also like this Mushroom-Sage Orzotto.
+Well, now you have another way to use up that fresh sage!
+You can also use it in this lusciously creamy Barley Risotto.

-If you try this butternut squash pasta recipe I would love to hear from you!
+If you try these butternut squash noodles recipe I would love to hear from you!
 Be sure to leave a comment and star rating below to let everyone know how it turned out. ⭐️⭐️⭐️⭐️⭐️

-And if you share a photo on instagram be sure to tag me with @myquietkitchen.
+And if you share a photo on instagram tag me with @myquietkitchen.
+Enjoy!

 More Winter Squash Recipes